top of page

 duffshaved_edited.png

 Bucks are half the herd and we try hard to choose ones who can help improve our girls and achieve our goals.
-Check out our Nigerian and Alpine breeding boys.
+Check out our Nigerian and Alpine breeding boys (yes, we have a super secret mini Alpine side project - shhh!)

 Coming soon to a farmer's market near you...